Author of American Dervish.

 If Julie were a song, she’d be a Beach Boys classic circa 1964, a power harmony blast of sunshine that makes good book club meetings great and bad book club meetings impossible.
 Her extraordinary passion for literature opens up a special world into a book beyond what’s on the page.
 Her preparation and professionalism is the tonic she gives authors to relax and discuss things they’d never think to offer up themselves.
 Trying to run a book group without Julie is like driving a car blindfolded — possible, but ill-advised.
 If I had my way she’d lead each book club I participate in.
 In fact, I’m putting that in my book tour rider, right after yellow peanut M & Ms in every dressing room.

 For years, I was in a book group with a bunch of wonderful women from all around Los Angeles.
 We did not have a facilitator, but chose the books ourselves.
 Many of the women didn’t get around to actually finishing the books, and so the discussions tended to be fairly brief and uninspired.
 Over time, the group got more and more focused on the dinners served than the reading itself!
 After five years, I ended my association with this group and looked for a new one.
 This time, I found Julie Goler and she fit me in to a group of women close by.
 Having Julie as a facilitator makes all the difference!
 She chooses the books, leads the discussions and keeps it all moving along.
-We have snacks, not 5 course dinners, and the emphasis is definitely on quality literature and improving our analytical skills as readers.
+We have snacks, not five course dinners, and the emphasis is definitely on quality literature and improving our analytical skills as readers.
 An added bonus has been Julie’s ability to pull in authors to speak to us in person or on the phone at meetings.
 I highly recommend Julie Goler’s book groups.

 -Mary Kay.
 Therapist.

-I have been a member of one of Julie’s book groups for almost 18 years.
+I have been a member of one of Julie’s book groups for over 20 years.
 It has been a great literary journey.
 With Julie’s guidance, I have read wonderful books — both contemporary and classic — and have thoroughly enjoyed discussing them in at members’ homes in relaxed, intimate settings.
 Julie stays extremely well-informed about what’s hot in the literary world and always suggests interesting, thought-provoking books.
 Friends and family who are not in one of Julie’s groups come to me for book recommendations, which makes me feel pretty well-informed too.
 As an English major, I crave great books and informed literary discourse, but have no interest in a classroom setting.
 Julie’s book groups are the perfect alternative!
 It is an absolute pleasure to meet, engage and read with her each month.

 -Sarah.
 Recovering attorney.
 Mom.